smg6511/flexo-archives-widget/readme.txt

 = 1.0.4 =

-- Fix generation of JavaScript for sites where the blog URL and WordPress URL are different.
+- Fix generation of JavaScript URL for sites where the blog URL and WordPress URL are different.

 = 1.0.3 =